vivek0240/gplayforAndroid/FAQ.md

 NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
 Be sure to do a nandroid backup prior in case you want to restore later.

 ####8.
+I have Google Clock and/or Google Keyboard installed but don't appear to be so when I use the Google Play Store, I see a 'Install' button instead of an 'Update' button.
+Why?
+These applications are only correctly processed by the Android system if installed DIRECTLY THE FIRST TIME during a 'Clean install' GApps installation.
+If installed at a later moment (a so-called 'Dirty install') the system will not correctly link these apps to their Google Play Store entries.

+<u>A 'Clean' install consists of the following:</u>
+ 1. Factory Reset (or manually wipe (format) Data partition - Internal Storage wipe is NOT necessary)
+ 2. Manually wipe (format) your System partition
+ 3. Flash your ROM
+ 4. Flash GApps package
+ 5. Wipe the Dalvik & cache
+ 6. Reboot

+NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
+Be sure to do a nandroid backup prior in case you want to restore later.

+####9.
 My device reboots when I receive or make a phone call.
 Why?
 If your device has Google Dialer installed, it requires to be set as the default *Phone* application.
 If not set, it will reboot your device.
 Go to ['Settings -> Apps -> "Gear Icon" upper right -> Default Apps -> Phone App'](https://www.youtube.com/watch?v=BXg7k75sVc8) to set Google Dialer as your default.
 Another permission you can set for the Google Dialer is to [grant it access to system settings](https://www.youtube.com/watch?v=KkmddbxbZ8U).
 This will allow you to set ringtone related settings via the app.

-####9.
+####10.
+I receive "Unfortunately, setup wizard has stopped working" after installing OpenGApps on Android 6.0 or higher.
+Why?
+The "Unfortunately, setup wizard has stopped working" happens if the proper permissions are not granted to the Google Setupwizard.
+This can happen when upgrading from a lower Android version to 6.0 or when NOT flashing GApps directly after flashing the ROM on a 'Clean install'.
+Please read [[Notes for Android 6.0]] and [[Notes for CMSetupWizard]].
+If this doesn't help you can you'll need to do a 'Clean install'.

+<u>A 'Clean' install consists of the following:</u>
+ 1. Factory Reset (or manually wipe (format) Data partition - Internal Storage wipe is NOT necessary)
+ 2. Manually wipe (format) your System partition
+ 3. Flash your ROM
+ 4. Flash GApps package
+ 5. Wipe the Dalvik & cache
+ 6. Reboot

+NOTE: YOU WILL LOSE ALL OF YOUR DATA AND APPLICATION SETTINGS using this method.
+Be sure to do a nandroid backup prior in case you want to restore later.

+####11.
 Open GApps install failed with the message 'Insufficient storage space available in System partition'.
 My device has 16GB (or more) of storage available.
 How can this be?

 Your ROM and GApps are installed in the system partition.
 The system partition is a separate, fixed-size, stand-alone partition of storage that varies in size by device. ([READ HERE](http://techblogon.com/android-file-system-structure-architecture-layout-details/) for a complete explanation of the Android File System Structure.)
 While today's newer devices often come with 1.5GB (or more) of storage in the system partition, most devices that are more than a year old have 1GB or less of system storage available.
 This, coupled with the fact that Google's applications are becoming larger with every update, means that your device may not be able to accommodate our larger GApps packages.